munificent/craftinginterpreters/book/parsing-expressions.md

 4. Back at the outer `binary`, for the operator, pick `"-"`.
 4. For the right-hand `expression`, pick `NUMBER`, and use `1`.

-Those produce the same *strings*, but not the same *syntax trees*:
+Those produce the same *strings*, but not the same *syntax trees:*

 <img src="image/parsing-expressions/syntax-trees.png" alt="Two valid syntax trees: (6 / 3) - 1 and 6 / (3 - 1)" />

 In other words, the grammar allows seeing the expression as `(6 / 3) - 1` or `6
 / (3 - 1)`.
-That in turn affects the result of evaluating it.
-The way mathematicians have solved this ambiguity since blackboards were first invented is by defining rules for precedence and associativity.
+The `binary` rule lets operands nest any which way you want.
+That in turn affects the result of evaluating the parsed tree.
+The way mathematicians have addressed this ambiguity since blackboards were first invented is by defining rules for precedence and associativity.

 *   <span name="nonassociative">**Precedence**</span> determines which operator
     is evaluated first in an expression containing a mixture of different